The Australian High Commission in Port of Spain, Trinidad and Tobago, cannot advise on immigration/visa matters as it is not a visa issuing office.

 Australia is making it quicker and easier to apply for many of our visas.
 The online (internet) system is now available for applicants to lodge their visa applications, at their convenience, seven days a week, without the need to apply in person or send in applications by mail.
 The expansion of the online product is being managed as part of a phased global rollout to all nationalities

-The online application system is easy to use and is accessed through the website of the Department of Immigration and Border Protection at www.immi.gov.au.
+The online application system is easy to use and is accessed through the website of the Department of Home Affairs at https://www.homeaffairs.gov.au/.
 Third parties may complete an online application on behalf of a visa applicant with their consent.

 The Visitor visa (subclass 600) allows people to visit Australia for a holiday, or visit family and friends or for business visits not involving work in Australia.
 It is usually available for periods up to three months, although longer stays can be requested, depending on the applicant’s personal circumstances and purpose of the visit.
 If an online visa application is approved, the applicant will be notified via email or by their preferred contact method.